 Some will argue that this transitional period should’ve ended years ago, and perhaps there’s some justification.
 Either way, the stadium took a decade to plan and build and it has now been a decade since it has opened.
 Perhaps the fruits of that labour will come to a head in the coming seasons.
 There’s evidence to suggest that, as Arsenal begin to ramp up their spending and bring in the calibre of player that characterised Wenger’s early years at the club.

-That said, despite Wenger’s incredible, era-transcending influence in English football, there’s still the nagging thought that he hasn’t won enough.
-Three Premier League titles and six FA Cups don’t do his work in England justice, and it’s for this very reason that so many Arsenal fans now want change.
+That said, despite Wenger’s era-transcending influence in English football, there’s still the nagging thought that he hasn’t won enough.
+Three Premier League titles and sew=ven FA Cups don’t do his work in England justice, and it’s for this very reason that so many Arsenal wanted change.

 To put everything into perspective, however, Wenger’s net spend at Arsenal is just £136 million, far short of Manchester United, Chelsea, Liverpool and Manchester City.
-While some fans are tired of that excuse, to continually qualify for the Champions League, and challenge for the league title in recent years, marks the quality of Wenger as a manager and his ability to succeed with limited resources.
-It conversely also marks his stubbornness at staying loyal to his players, a trait that worked for him in the past but has failed him recently.
+While fans are tired of that excuse, to continually qualify for the Champions League, and challenge for the league title, marks the quality of Wenger as a manager and his ability to succeed with limited resources.
+It also marks his stubbornness at staying loyal to his players, a trait that worked for him in the past but failed him recently.